How to be a better manager using tools and apps in Microsoft Teams

 Weekly check-ins may sound like a lot.
 That's particularly true if you're used to employee surveys.
 But our check-in takes just 10 minutes each week.

-Employee check-ins can be completed by staff and reviewed by managers without leaving Microsoft Teams.
+Staff complete their employee check-ins and managers review them without leaving Microsoft Teams.
 This means they don't have to create new user credentials because it's SSO enabled.
 And they can get to grips with Weekly10 in an application they're already familiar with.
-On top of that, with an O365 management account, you can add Weekly10 to your employees' Microsoft Teams apps automatically.
+On top of that, with an M365 management account, you can add Weekly10 to your employees' Microsoft Teams apps automatically.

 Weekly10 also enables dynamic performance reviews and 360° feedback.
 Our tools and algorithms pull relevant data from the weekly check-in, the attitudes/perceptions of other employees and performance data together.
 That allows you to create reviews with genuine impact.
 Whatever you need from our services, you can do it all through Microsoft Teams!